Benjaminimal/introduction-to-security-uebungen/ropcha/writeup.md

 Solution
 --------

+    - scanf("%[^\n]s", name);
+    + fgets(name, NAME_LENGTH, stdin);

-Instead of `scanf` `fgets` should be used to read the user input since the latter only writes as many bytes as it's second argument specifies.
+This approach only reads as many bytes as the second argument specifies minus one.
 Another option would be to not personalise the message so the program doesn't write any user input in a potentially overflowing buffer.
 In both cases the ability to write arbitrary things onto the stack would be cut out of the program.